danfuzz/samizdat/doc/language-guide/02-data.md

 @[
   "spell":
-  [name: "frotz", purpose: "cause item to glow"]
+  {name: "frotz", purpose: "cause item to glow"}
 ]

 @["lozenge"]                  # a payload-free value of type "lozenge"